Downtown Baltimore Focus Areas.

 • 4

-Return to Office Strategy arrow
+Return to Office Strategy

 Recognizing the impact of reduced office occupancy on the economy and vitality of downtown Baltimore post-pandemic, implementation of a comprehensive "Return to Office Strategy” is critical.
 The shift towards remote or hybrid work models has adversely affected the commercial office space market, businesses reliant on downtown foot traffic, and downtown transportation, energy, and vitality.
 Thus, a strategic approach is necessary to revitalize downtown and stimulate economic recovery.
 The city will partner with State government partners and private companies to encourage a comprehensive return to the office strategy to increase the number of employees in the DMA.